Topl/tips/TIP-0003/README.md

 #### Moving Assets

 Moving assets does not require to attach any extra metadata to the transaction.
-However, the following validations need to be performed:
+Each time an asset is moved, it is the user's responsibility to populate both the metadata and commitment field.
+It is also responsibility of the user to ensure that the metadata conforms to the data specification in the policy.
+The node does not enforce this.
+The following validations are performed by the node:

 - *Check Assets Fungibility:* Let $g$ be a group identifier and $s$, $s_0$, ..., $s_{n - 1}$  be series identifiers,  all of the following statements must be true:
   - if $s$ is group and series fungible, then the number of tokens with identifier ($g$ ,$s$) in the input is equal to the number of tokens with identifier ($g$ ,$s$) in the output.